MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dsc/configurations/flow-control-in-configurations.md

 # Conditional statements and loops in Configurations

 You can make your [Configurations](configurations.md) more dynamic using PowerShell flow-control keywords.
-This article will show you how you can use conditional statements and loops to make your Configurations more dynamic.
-Combining conditional statements and loops with [parameters](add-parameters-to-a-configuration.md) and [Configuration Data](configData.md) allows you more flexibility and control when compiling your Configurations.
+This article shows you how you can use conditional statements and loops to make your `Configurations` more dynamic.
+Combining conditional statements and loops with [parameters](add-parameters-to-a-configuration.md) and [Configuration Data](configData.md) allows you more flexibility and control when compiling your `Configurations`.

-Just like a Function or a Script Block, you can use any PowerShell language feature within a Configuration.
+Just like a function or a script block, you can use any PowerShell language feature within a `Configuration`.
-The statements you use will only be evaluated when you call your Configuration to compile a `.mof` file.
+The statements you use will only be evaluated when you call your `Configuration` to compile a `.mof` file.
 The examples below show simple scenarios to demonstrate concepts.
-Conditional statements and loops are more often used with parameters and Configuration Data.
+Conditional statements and loops are more often used with parameters and configuration Data.

 In this simple example, the **Service** resource block retrieves the current state of a service at compile time to generate a `.mof` file that maintains its current state.

 > [!NOTE]
 > Using dynamic Resource blocks will preempt the effectiveness of Intellisense.
 The PowerShell parser
-> cannot determine if the values specified are acceptable until the Configuration is compiled.
+> cannot determine if the values specified are acceptable until the `Configuration` is compiled.

 ```powershell
 Configuration ServiceState